vdutts7/reddit-map/README.md

 ## 📝About
-- how to automate the extraction, processing, and mapping of Reddit comments using Python and Nomic Atlas
+- How to automate the extraction, processing, and mapping of Reddit comments using Python and Nomic Atlas
-- use the Reddit API to fetch comments from a Reddit post URL
+- Use the Reddit API to fetch comments from a Reddit post URL
-- store the data in Nomic Atlas
+- Store the data in Nomic Atlas
-- create an Atlas map on the dataset to produce a visualization
+- Create an Atlas map on the dataset to produce a visualization

 ## 💻How to build

-### Setup:
+### 1. Setup:
 ```
 python3 -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt
 ```
-### Environemnt variables
+### 2. Environemnt variables

 Get your Reddit developer credentials: https://www.reddit.com/prefs/apps
 ```